larrywongkahei/larrywongkahei/README.md

 # Projects

-Here are some of the projects I am working on:
+Here are some of the projects I have worked on:

+## The SecretChat

+A real time chat mobile application built with C#, Maui, MongoDB

+### Redirect

+<a href="https://github.com/larrywongkahei/SecretChat">To the Github Repo</a>

 ## The HayStore